Bacteria-inspired robotic propulsion from bundling of soft helical filaments at low Reynolds number

-In this paper, we present a macroscopic soft robotic platform based on propulsive mechanism of flagellated micro-organisms and a physics-based computational framework to simulate the robot.
-The computational tool uses the Discrete Elastic Rods (DER) algorithm for elastic rod dynamics, Regularized Stokeslet Segments (RSS) method for hydrodynamics including long-range interaction~\cite{Cortez2018}, and Spillman and Teschner's method of contact~\cite{Spillmann2008}.
-We first verify the simulation against the experiments with qualitative and quantitative comparison.
-As shown in Figure~\ref{highCapture}, the experiment and simulation show good qualitative agreement; the simulation successfully captures the attraction between two flagella arising from hydrodynamic interaction.
-Following quantitative comparison between experiments and simulations, the shortcomings of the model are discussed and directions for future research are suggested.
-We find from experiments and simulations that the flagellar buckling~\cite{Jawed2015} does not occur for the multiflagellated mechanism, while a single flagellated system may undergo buckling due to excessive hydrodynamic loads.
-An efficiency comparison between a single- and a multi-flagellated system shows that the single-flagellated robot has a slight efficiency advantage over its multi-flagellated counterpart.
+This paper presents a macroscopic soft robotic platform based on the propulsive mechanism of flagellated microorganisms and a physics-based computational framework to simulate the robot.
+The computational tool uses the Discrete Elastic Rods (DER) algorithm for elastic rod dynamics, Regularized Stokeslet Segments (RSS) method for hydrodynamics, including long-range interaction~\cite{Cortez2018}, and Spillman and Teschner's method of contact~\cite{Spillmann2008}.
+We first verify the simulation against the experiments with qualitative and quantitative comparisons.
+The simulation successfully captures the attraction between two flagella from hydrodynamic interaction.
+Following a quantitative comparison between experiments and simulations, the model's shortcomings are discussed, and directions for future research are suggested.
+We find from experiments and simulations that the flagella buckling~\cite{Jawed2015} does not occur through purely hydrodynamic interactions between each flagellum for the multi-flagellated mechanism, while a single flagellated system may undergo buckling due to excessive hydrodynamic loads.
+Efficiency comparison between a single- and a multi-flagellated system shows that the single-flagellated robot has a slight efficiency advantage over its multi-flagellated counterpart.
 This simulation and the observations on the propulsive mechanism will set the foundation for further developing the soft robotic prototype.
-Eventually, we expect that the robotic prototype can be miniaturized towards a microbot that harnesses structural flexibility and hydrodynamic interaction for functionality.
+Furthermore, we report the experimental finding on cyclic unbundling without changing the velocity input.